 Goal setting and progress tracking

-The practice of setting goals and seeing tangible progress with them helps individuals improve their emotional well-being and provides them with a sense of purpose.
+Setting goals and seeing tangible progress helps individuals improve their emotional well-being and provides a sense of purpose.
 Gamified elements such as progress bars, quests, challenges, social features, rewards, and digital avatars support users on this quest while also improving in-app engagement.

 Integration with wearable devices